erikedin/Behavior.jl/README.md

 requirements, written in such a way that they can be executed as code.
 This package aims to be a tool for executing such requirements, and creating reports.

-This package is in the early stages of development, and has only minimal functionality.

 # Usage
 See [docs/USAGE.md](docs/USAGE.md) for more detailed usage.